Data Science Consultant

 You’ll be pleased to find out that data science is one of a company’s operations whose impact is most easily quantified – after sales, of course!

-Taking an example from one of our past clients, our data science analysis identified a key pain point in their customer sign-up form which was causing a percentage of the customers to drop out.
-We estimated from research that an improvement would result in a 7% increase in sign-ups.
+Taking an example from one of Fast Data Science’s case studies, the data science consultants identified a key pain point in the client’s customer sign-up form which was causing a percentage of the customers to drop out.
+The consultants could estimate from UX research and prior knowledge that an improvement would result in a 7% increase in sign-ups.

-The CEO of the company was sceptical, so we ran an A/B test for two weeks.
+The CEO of the company was sceptical, so the consultants ran an A/B test for two weeks.
 Half of potential customers were presented with the old form, and half with the new form.
 After two weeks, the expected increase of 7% did indeed occur.
-The company promptly switched the website over completely to the new design.
+The client company promptly switched the website over completely to the new design.

 How much would your company benefit from a data science consultant identifying quick wins like this?